 The first and most important thing to consider when looking at blockchain is its potential impact on sustainable business practices.
 This is because a blockchain, thanks to the power of distributed ledgers, can help to track products throughout their life cycles from the source to the consumer.

-One of the blockchain projects working on this is Provenance, which is leveraging this technology to make the supply chain more transparent.
+One of the blockchain projects working on this is Provenance, which is leveraging those advancements in technology to make the supply chain more transparent.

 This means that companies will be able to make more informed decisions about which materials they source and how they are used in production, which could help them reduce waste while also reducing costs associated with transporting materials across borders or across continents.